HSBC boosts bruised FTSE after results

 By Tricia Wright

-LONDON, Aug 4 (Reuters) - Britain’s top share index halted a three-day losing streak on Monday, bolstered by HSBC as investors bought into the bank’s beaten-down shares after it posted first-half results.
+LONDON, Aug 4 (Reuters) - Britain’s top share index halted a three-day losing streak on Monday, bolstered by HSBC as investors bought into beaten-down shares in the bank after it posted first-half results.

-HSBC rose 1.1 percent, accounting for nearly half of the FTSE 100’s points gain, in spite of a 12 percent drop in pretax profits in the six months to the end of June to $12.3 billion, just below analysts’ forecasts.
+HSBC rose 2.1 percent, contributing a third to the FTSE 100’s points gain, in spite of a 12 percent drop in pretax profits in the six months to the end of June, just below analysts’ forecasts.

 HSBC shares initially dropped 2 percent after the results.
-But they soon gathered steam as investors focused on its positives, namely ongoing balance sheet strength and an attractive dividend yield, and bought back into the shares which have fallen some 17 percent from a peak in May 2013.
+But they soon gathered steam as investors focused on its positives, namely ongoing balance sheet strength and an attractive dividend yield, and bought back into the shares which have fallen some 17 percent since a peak seen in May 2013.

 “A ‘strong hold’ is the current (market) consensus.
-I can see some upgrades to that consensus, providing investors are prepared to take a longer view.”
+I can see some upgrades to that consensus providing that investors are prepared to take a longer view.”

-Gains were seen across the banking sector, with Lloyds Banking Group up 0.6 percent, Royal Bank of Scotland 0.8 percent firmer, and Barclays up 0.3 percent.
+Gains were seen across the banking sector, with Lloyds Banking Group up 1.7 percent, Royal Bank of Scotland 1.3 percent firmer, and Barclays, up 1.2 percent.

-The broader FTSE 100 was up 12.46 points, or 0.2 percent, at 6,691.64 points by 1416 GMT, recovering after a 1.7 percent drop last week.
-It was also helped by technical buying, having climbed above a major support level on Friday - its 52-week moving average of 6,670 points.
+The broader FTSE 100 was up 30.75 points, or 0.5 percent, at 6,709.93 points by 1115 GMT, recovering after a 1.7 percent drop last week, helped also by technical buying having climbed above a major support level on Friday - its 52-week moving average of 6,670 points.

-Intertek, which tests goods to check they comply with regulatory standards, led blue chips higher with a 7 percent gain as it raised its interim dividend by 6.7 percent to 16 pence per share and said it was on track to deliver single-digit organic revenue growth.
+Intertek, which tests goods to check they comply with regulatory standards, led the blue chips higher with a 4 percent gain as it raised its interim dividend by 6.7 percent to 16 pence per share and said it was on track to deliver single digit organic revenue growth.

-Shares across the region fell sharply last week, despite a second-quarter reporting season that has seen 53 percent of the 108 companies in the STOXX Europe 600 reporting estimate-beating earnings, according to StarMine data.
+Despite a second-quarter reporting season that has seen 53 percent of the 108 companies in the STOXX Europe 600 reporting estimate-beating earnings, according to StarMine data, shares across the region fell sharply last week.

 Investor appetite has been sapped by the prospect of a tightening in U.S. monetary policy following strong data, as well as by geopolitical concerns ranging from tensions between Russia and the West over Ukraine to Israel’s shelling of Gaza.